tensorflow/addons/README.md

 tfa.options.TF_ADDONS_PY_OPS=True
 ```

-This variable default to `True` on Windows and Mac, and `False` for Linux.
+This variable will default to `True` on Windows and Mac, and `False` for Linux.

 #### Proxy Maintainership
 Addons has been designed to compartmentalize subpackages and submodules so